hmanprod/lemlabs-common/README.md

 ** CREATE A CRUD CONTROLLER FOR AN ENTITY OR DOCUMENT **

-1.Make sure your model (entity or document) has the magic method __toString()
+1. Make sure your model (entity or document) has the magic method __toString()

-2.Create a controller by extending the abstract LemLabs\CommonBundle\Controller\AbstractController
+2. Create a controller by extending the abstract LemLabs\CommonBundle\Controller\AbstractController

 3. Fill this attribute in your controller.
 See the example below :